RetroAchievements/docs/docs/general/teams/devquest-team.md

 ---
 title: DevQuest Team
-description: Lists responsibilities of and instructions for the RetroAchievements Dev Quest Team.
+description: Lists responsibilities of and instructions for the RetroAchievements DevQuest Team.
 ---

 # DevQuest Team

-The DevQuest team is responsible for processing Dev Quest requests from developers, determining what games, sets, and other actions as appropriate for the various devquests, voting on cases related to this, and for planning new Dev Quests and the rules for all Dev Quests.
+The DevQuest team is responsible for processing DevQuest requests from developers, determining what games, sets, and other actions are appropriate for the various DevQuests, voting on cases related to this, and for planning new DevQuests and the rules for all DevQuests.

 [[toc]]

 ## DevQuest Team Responsibilties

-Evertything related to DevQuests is the resposibility of the team:
+Everything related to DevQuests is the resposibility of the team:

 - Answering questions by developers
 - Voting on decisions related to DevQuests, which may include set elligibility, new quests, adding games to lists, etc